 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My puppy is about 3 weeks old.
 She's a Husky mix.
 Recently, her breath started to smell really bad.
 I thought it was the milk or something, but it is pretty bad.
-Is it normal for a 3 week old to have bad breath?

 This is teething time for puppies, it last about 4 weeks.
 This will go away it is common with young pups!